camunda-community-hub/CamundaCodeStudioOne/README.md

-## Exercise 1: Set up a Camunda Springboot appliaction
+## Exercise 1: Set up a Camunda Springboot application
 :trophy: Goal of exercise number 1 is to create a running Camunda instance with Springboot.